7 nm process: EUV lithography

 Extreme ultraviolet lithography (also known as EUV or EUVL) is capable of resolving features below 20 nm in conventional lithography style.
 However, the 3D reflective nature of the EUV mask results in new anomalies in the imaging.
 One particular nuisance is the two-bar effect, where a pair of identical bar-shaped features do not focus identically.
 One feature is essentially in the 'shadow' of the other.
 Consequently, the two features generally have different CDs which change through focus, and these features also shift position through focus.
 This effect may be similar to what may be encountered with pitch splitting.
 A related issue is the difference of best focus among features of different pitches.

 EUV also has issues with reliably printing all features in a large population; some contacts may be completely missing or lines bridged.
 These are known as stochastic printing failures.
 The defect level is on the order of 1K/mm2.

 The tip-to-tip gap is hard to control for EUV, largely due to the illumination constraint.
 A separate exposure(s) for cutting lines is preferred.

 Attenuated phase shift masks have been used in production for 90 nm node for adequate focus windows for arbitrarily pitched contacts with the ArF laser wavelength (193 nm), whereas this resolution enhancement is not available for EUV.

 At 2021 SPIE's EUV Lithography conference, it was reported by a TSMC customer that EUV contact yield was comparable to immersion multipatterning yield.

 Comparison with previous nodes

-Due to these challenges, 7 nm poses unprecedented patterning difficulty in the back end of line (BEOL).
-The previous high-volume, long-lived foundry node (Samsung 10 nm, TSMC 16 nm) used pitch splitting for the tighter pitch metal layers.
+Due to these challenges, "7nm" poses unprecedented patterning difficulty in the back end of line (BEOL).
+The previous high-volume, long-lived foundry node (Samsung "10nm", TSMC "16nm") used pitch splitting for the tighter pitch metal layers.